ksassnowski/venture-docs/docs/installation.md

 ### Requirements

-Venture requires PHP 8 and Laravel 9.
+Venture requires PHP 8.1 or higher and Laravel 9 or higher.

 ### Installing Venture